 Welcome to the Bigraph Toolkit Suite (BTS).
-BTS tries to be a comprehensive toolkit, primarily comprising a set of extensible model-driven integration frameworks, not only for the manipulation and interchange of bigraphical metamodels but also for the simulation of bigraphical reactive systems ‐ all in a platform-agnostic manner.
+BTS aims to be a comprehensive toolkit, offering a range of extensible model-driven integration frameworks, languages, tools and IDEs.
+Its primary focus is on facilitating the manipulation and interchange of bigraphical models, along with enabling the simulation and model checking of bigraphical reactive systems.
+All of these functionalities are designed to be platform-agnostic.

 A variety of problems can only be solved with a variety of methods.

-More DetailsContains the major building blocks of BDSL, a Bigraphical DSL, e.g., the grammar, the parser, and the Language Server Protocol for IDE implementation support, among others.
+Go To GitHubContains the major building blocks of BDSL, a Bigraphical DSL, e.g., the grammar, the parser, and the Language Server Protocol for IDE implementation support.

 More DetailsProvides the infrastructure components to build repository abstractions for stores dealing with the Connected Data Objects (CDO) model repository.
 Makes it easier to build Spring-powered applications that use data access technologies.